 If accused of assault, you should be aware that these charges are criminal ones.
-You could face potential jail time and a permanent criminal record as a result of assault charges, which is why it is so important to speak with an experienced New Hampshire aggravated assault lawyer for help in responding to these accusations.
+You could face potential jail time and a permanent criminal record as a result of assault charges, which is why it is so important to speak with an experienced aggravated assault lawyer for help in responding to these accusations.

 Assault crimes in Dover and Portsmouth

 In New Hampshire, assault may be found to be a misdemeanor or a felony.
 Misdemeanor assault, or simple assault, is the least serious of assault charges you can face, and they can be brought against you at any point when you touch someone without permission.

 Felony assault is more aggravated, and occurs usually when a weapon is involved or serious injury results from your actions.
 In New Hampshire, second degree assault, which requires serious bodily injury or use of a weapon, is considered a Class B felony.
 First-degree assault, which is still more severe, is a Class A felony.
 While the maximum penalty for a misdemeanor assault is a year of time in jail, felony assault can carry a heftier penalty, including a potential state prison sentence.

 Under New Hampshire law, any act of assault against a family member or household member is considered domestic violence.
 Domestic violence does not carry any penalties above and beyond the underlying assault charge, but the victim may be able to pursue a restraining order against the assailant.

 It's important to know that you don't have to cause someone harm or use physical force against them to be charged with assault.
 Any type of unwanted physical contact, no matter how minor, can result in a charge.